WHO-Collaboratory/collaboratory-grep-test/assets/md/community.md

 ### Our focus

-Designing, building and maintaining of a living curated global repository of epidemiological parameters, available as the digital public good for health for everyone to consult, use and contribute to.
+Designing, building and maintaining of a living curated global repository of epidemiological parameters available as a digital public good for health for everyone to consult, use and contribute to.
 <a href="https://who-collaboratory.github.io/collaboratory-grep-test/#initiative"> Learn more...</a>

 <p align="center">